Israeli airstrike on southern Gaza hospital kills 8, health ministry says

-DEIR AL-BALAH, Gaza Strip (AP) — An Israeli airstrike hit the fourth floor of southern Gaza’s main hospital Monday, killing at least eight people, Gaza’s health ministry said.
+DEIR AL-BALAH, Gaza Strip (AP) — An Israeli strike hit a southern Gaza’s main hospital Monday, killing at least eight people, Gaza’s health ministry said.

 The victims on the fourth floor of Nasser Hospital were killed in a double-tap strike with one missile hitting first, then another moments later as rescue crews arrived, the ministry said.